joaquinreyes/newProject/README.md

-# newProject
+# InspirationalQuotes

-##Hello github!

-This is an inspirational box.
+This is an inspirational box of quotes.
 You'll get a random quote whenever you press the button.